geomstats/geomstats/docs/hackathons.rst

 More details can be found in the contributing guidelines.

 In a one-day hackathon:
+- we start with a stand-up meeting, where each participant states their goal for the day,
-- we expect participants to go through steps 1-10, on a (possibly small) code additions.
+- participants go through steps 1-10, on a (possibly small) code additions.

 In a one-week hackathon:
+- we organize daily stand-up meetings,
 - we expect participants to go 2-3 times through steps 1-10.

 Past and future hackathons